What It Is

 - signs of injury to the kidneys

 - the presence of blockages or kidney stones

 - complications of a urinary tract infection (UTI)

 - cysts or tumors

-You should tell the technician about any medications your child is taking before the test begins.
+You should tell the technician about any medicines your child is taking before the test begins.

 The renal ultrasound will be done in the radiology department of a hospital or in a radiology center.
 Parents are usually able to accompany their child to provide reassurance and support.
 Your child will be asked to change into a cloth gown and lie on a table.
 The room is usually dark so the images can be seen clearly on the computer screen.